 At our current level, people should:

-Hospitals, nursing homes, and healthcare settings are instructed to follow CDC's COVID-19 Community Transmission Level.
+Hospitals, nursing homes, and healthcare settings are instructed to follow CDC's COVID-19 Transmission Level.
 People who are immunocompromised may want to talk with their healthcare provider about their level of risk, which metric is best for them to follow, and what steps they should take to protect themselves.

 Masks should still be worn by people with symptoms of COVID-19, a positive COVID-19 test, or exposure to someone with COVID-19.
 Additionally, people may still choose to wear a mask at any time based on personal preference, informed by personal level of risk.